DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 - with affinity restricted to 2-4, the Control Threads will end up on CPU 4.
-- with affinity restricted to 2-3, the Control Threads will end up on CPU 2 (master lcore, which is the default when no CPU is available).
+- with affinity restricted to 2-3, the Control Threads will end up on CPU 2 (main lcore, which is the default when no CPU is available).

 .. _known_issue_label: